Rpg Research

 Mission not available

 Ratings are calculated from one or more beacon scores.
-Currently, we require either an Accountability & Finance beacon or an Impact & Results beacon to be eligible for a Charity Navigator rating.
+Currently, we require either an Accountability & Finance beacon or an Impact & Measurement beacon to be eligible for a Charity Navigator rating.
 Note: The absence of a rating does not indicate a positive or negative assessment; it only indicates that we have not yet evaluated this organization.

 See rating report below to learn why this organization is not currently eligible.

-Charity Navigator's ratings previously did not consider Leadership & Adaptability, Culture & Community, or Impact & Results.
+Charity Navigator's ratings previously did not consider Leadership & Adaptability, Culture & Community, or Impact & Measurement.
 The historic rating mainly reflects a version of today’s Accountability and Finance score.
 More information on our previous rating methodologies can be found on our rating methodology page.

 Rating histories are available for a growing number of rated organizations.
 Check back later to see if this organization has a rating history!